Install the DevOps Secrets Safe CLI

 Conversely, execute the following when running outside a virtual environment:

 The DevOps Secrets Safe CLI verifies the SSL certificate presented by the DSS instance.
-The SECRETSSAFE_VERIFY_CA environment variable specifies the path to the CA certificate that the DSS certificate is checked against.
+The SECRETSSAFE_VERIFY_CA environment variable or SSL CA context attribute specifies the path to the CA certificate that the DSS certificate is checked against.

 If no SECRETSSAFE_VERIFY_CA is specified, the default certificate bundles provided by the Python requests library are used.

-In the example above certificate verification has been set to false.
-While this is convenient for test it is NOT recommended in a production environment.
+In this example, certificate verification has been set to false.
+While this is convenient for testing, we do not recommend this for production environments.